 We kept the “lesson” short, simple and fun–concluding with a snack of animal crackers lined up two-by-two.
 And then the kids ran off to play, lesson forgotten within ten minutes.
 But there’s one thing I pray will stick, and that’s the consistency we’re striving for in teaching our kids to learn from and apply the scriptures to their lives.

 Interested in printing these Noah’s Ark story pieces for yourself?
-You can find them as a free download in my Teachers Pay Teachers store, or on the exclusive freebie page for e-mail subscribers.
+You can find them as a free download in my Teachers Pay Teachers store.